 In Windows 8, open Settings search using keyboard shortcut Windows Key+W, type "windows 7" and click Windows 7 File Recovery.

-Later you can open Backup and Restore in Windows 7 by opening Start menu (press Windows Key on your keyboard) and typing "backup" in Search box.
+In Windows 7, open Start menu (press Windows Key on your keyboard) and type "backup".
 Click Backup and Restore.

-Now it is time to connect your external hard disk or USB flash drive.
+Now it is time to connect your external hard disk.
 Make sure the drive is dedicated for backups - it must have enough free space for at least one full backup, otherwise you will not see it listed in the next step.

-Backup and Restore states that Windows Backup has not been set up.
-Click Set up backup again.
+Backup and Restore window states that Windows Backup has not been set up.
+Click Set up backup on the right.

 Those who want to back up to network drives (NAS, for example) must remember that System Image Restore does not support Wi-Fi (wireless) connections.
 Your PC must be on a wired network for this to work properly.
 Also, Windows 7 Basic, Home and Home Premium editions do not support backing up to network drives.